getoptimum/optimum-common/README.md

 2. Comments in tests follow Given/When/Then structure when possible
 3. Comments are capitalized, in full sentences ending with a period.

-## Pre-commit Hooks

-Security hooks automatically check for secrets, private keys, and merge conflicts on every commit.
-See [Security Hooks Documentation](./docs/security-hooks.md) for complete setup and usage details.